jtudelag/blog-posts/how-to-build-ansible-ees-with-cop-pipelines/blog.md

 ![Pipeline logs](images/5-pipeline-logs.png)

-We can also see that the `latest` tag has been updated in as well in [quay.io](https://quay.io/repository/jtudelag/ansible-ee-test?tab=tags).
+We can also see that the `latest` tag has been updated as well in [quay.io](https://quay.io/repository/jtudelag/ansible-ee-test?tab=tags).

 ![Quay.io](images/6-quay-tags.png)

-Finally we can verify the PipelineRun has succeeded, meaning all the tasks of the Pipeline finished ok!
+Finally we can go the Openshift console and verify the PipelineRun has succeeded, meaning all the tasks of the Pipeline finished ok!

 ![Pipeline ok](images/7-pipeline-ok.png)

 # Conclusion

-In this article we have demonstrated how you can leverage OpenShift & Ansible capabilities to…..[put sth together here]
+In this article we have demonstrated how Red Hat Consulting can help you make the most out of Red Hat products like OpenShift & Ansible to achieve your business outcomes leveraging on the curated set of open practices of the [Open Practice Library](https://openpracticelibrary.com/).

 Ask an expert!
 Need help to get it done faster together?
 Contact [hello-labs-emea@redhat.com](hello-labs-emea@redhat.com).